ttetrafon/practice/unreal engine/UI.md

 - **Format Text**: Uses {} to create variables in a text line which can then be set from outside.
 For example, `You scored {number} points during round {roundNumber}!` will create two input nodes named *number* and *roundNumber* which can be used to set their values in the text line.

+### Editable Text

+- Widget that displays text and allows the user to change it.

 ### Progress Bar

 - A progress bar is filled from 0 to 100% depending on some variable (e.g.: a health bar).